Advertisement

 Real-World Examples of Misuse

-A face mask typically refers to a mask that covers the nose and mouth, and is used to prevent the spread of diseases, filter out air pollution, or protect the wearer from inhaling harmful participles.
+A face mask typically refers to a mask that covers the nose and mouth, and is used to prevent the spread of diseases, filter out air pollution, or protect the wearer from inhaling harmful particles.
 On the other hand, facial mask is a term more often used in the context of skincare.
 It usually refers to a mask applied to the skin for cosmetic purposes, such as to hydrate the skin, clear pores, or treat acne.

 1. Disposing of waste means 'getting rid of waste'.
 In this meaning of the word dispose, you must use of after it.